jordansissel/sysadvent/2011/10/article.md

     (Nov,8,18:39:58,mail1,13466,pA8NdvaN013451,user2,gmail.com,00:00:00,00:00:00,gmail-smtp-in.l.google.com.,Sent (OK 1320795598 v8si2644603yhm.107))
     (Nov,8,18:39:58,mail1,13389,pA8NdtaN013380,user3,me.com,00:00:02,00:00:02,mx.me.com.akadns.net.,Sent (Ok, envelope id 	0LUD00A9Q8EK4BQ0@smtpin135.mac.com))

-Each tuple of the relation if either empty (if the regular expresssion doesn’t match the line) or contains the elements we specified in the EXTRACT statement (month, day, time, mailserver etc).
+Each tuple of the relation is either empty (if the regular expresssion doesn’t match the line) or contains the elements we specified in the `EXTRACT` statement (month, day, time, mailserver etc).

 Now that we have the lines split into individual fields, we can start thinking